Table of contents

 |This information has been updated to reflect recent scientific research as of September 2021|

-Introduction (Part 1 of Is anemia genetic?)
+What is Anemia?
+(Part 1 of Is anemia genetic?)

 Anemia is a reduction of the number of red blood cells below the age- and sex-specific norm.
 Iron deficiency is the leading cause of the condition.
 Another common type is sickle cell anemia, a specific form of a larger category of sickle cell disease.
 Different types of anemia can occur based on why the red blood cell count is low: